manixate/developers-agent-toolkit/modelcontextprotocol/README.md

 ### Service Discovery

-- **`get-services-list`**: Lists all available Mastercard Developers Products and Services with their basic information including title, description, and service ID.
+- **`get-services-list`**: Lists all available Mastercard Developers Services with their basic information including title, description, and service id.

 ### Documentation